 4 credits / 6 contact hours

-Prerequisite: Grade of C or better in ARCHITC 122, or Consent of Department Chairperson.
+Prerequisite: Grade of C or better in ARCHITC 122 and ARCHITC 171, or consent of Department Chairperson

 Continuation of Architc 122.
 Emphasis on architectural analysis and design process.
 Integration of analog and digital tools and media.
 Writing assignments, as appropriate to the discipline, are part of the course.

 Images from left to right and top to bottom: Nhu Ahn Do, Kyle Hance, Kyle Hance, Omar Ocampo, Harry Camba, Carmen Picarro, Yongwon Jeong, Heber Hernandez, Jarred Evanovich, Albino Salinas, Agata Namojlik, Diomedis Urbaez, Daron Buchanon, Victor Castillo, Cong Dinh, Mikael Bahena, John Piotrowski, Samuel Krause, Taysun Yilmaz, Gus Lomas, David Ledajaks

 The intent of this course is to provide students with opportunities to:

 Cultivate an ability to interpret the characteristics of architectural precedents and building types, and apply that understanding in the process of solving a design problem.